orphans/git-deploy-laravel/README.md

-# Deployments Laravel projects using Git webhooks
+# Deployment of Laravel projects using Git webhooks

-git-deploy-laravel assists deployment by receiving a push event message from your repository's server and automatically pulling project code.
+git-deploy-laravel allow for automated deployment using webhook requests from your repository's server, and automatically pulling project code using the local Git binary.

 This should work out-of-the-box with Laravel 5.x using with webhooks from GitHub and GitLab servers.